matthewww/cloud-lab-chronicles/Labs/lab-ideas-esp32cam.md

    - **AWS**: Use **AWS Rekognition** to detect and recognize faces from the images sent by the ESP32-CAM.
 You can also implement facial comparisons or label detection.
    - **Azure**: Use **Azure Cognitive Services** (specifically the **Face API**) to perform face detection and recognition on the images sent from the ESP32-CAM.

+   - **Possible Extensions**:
+     - Add a logging system where each recognized face is logged with a timestamp in AWS DynamoDB or Azure Cosmos DB.
+     - Set up notifications when a specific face is recognized.
+     -
    **Learning Outcomes**:
    - Gain exposure to cloud-based AI and machine learning services.
    - Learn how to integrate computer vision with IoT devices.